supalarry/summon-api/README.md

 # Debug locally

 For debugging use VS Code editor.
-Within `.vscode` folder is defined `launch.jso`n file which is debugging configuration.
+Within `.vscode` folder is defined `launch.json` file which is debugging configuration.
 From VS Code Launch the debugger after placing a break point at whatever place you want.

 The debugging URL is `http://localhost:4000/dev/` .
 So if within `serverless.yml` a function has path of `api/ping` , then to trigger debugging endpoint call `http://localhost:4000/dev/api/ping` , and code will stop at wherever you placed break point.